zauner/vvvv.js-website/public/learn/embedding/content.md

 ### Launching the editor

 After everything is set up, we can view the page in the browser.
 Obviously, nothing will happen, except a blank screen saying "nothing here ...", because the patch we loaded is still empty.
-Check the JavaScript console (Ctrl+Shit+J in Chrome) to see if VVVV.js loaded correctly.
+Check the JavaScript console (F12 in Chrome) to see if VVVV.js loaded correctly.
 If yes, we can start patching now.
 As discussed in the [previous guide](/learn/patching), you can plug an editor into a running patch by appending the `#edit` command to the URL in the address bar like this (assuming you are viewing the page at `http://localhost/my_project/`):